 Next on our list is the tactical flashlight.
 Tactical flashlights have always been a must for many preppers, and for a good reason.
 Aside from being portable and fitting great into tiny spaces, flashlights are super helpful during emergencies.

 Let’s give you a situation:

-A lot of crimes happen in the dark or poorly lit areas.
-With a flashlight beaming up, the chances of someone jumping you is highly unlikely all because you packed a small yet powerful flashlight.
+A lot of crimes happen in dark or poorly lit areas.
+With a flashlight beaming up, the chances of someone jumping you are highly unlikely, all because you packed a small yet powerful flashlight.
 Crime averted.
 Kudos!

-Aside from that, make sure your flashlight has a long run time and is okay for any weather situation.
+Besides that, make sure your flashlight has a long run time and is okay for any weather situation.
 The last thing you’d want is your flashlight dying on you just because you forgot to check if it was okay to use in the rain.
-If you can get a tactical light with USB-charging capacity, all the better.

 Pen & Paper